 Archdiocese of Los Angeles Agrees To Pay Nearly One Billion Dollars in Sex Abuse Settlement

 The Archdiocese of Los Angeles has reached a settlement with men and women who survived childhood sexual abuse at the hands of Roman Catholic priests and clergy within their organization.
-They have agreed to a payout of $880M to 1353 victims, or around $650k each, according to a letter sent to parishoners by José H. Gomez, the Archbishop of LA, who explains:
+They have agreed to a payout of $880M to 1353 victims, or around $650k each, according to a letter sent to parishioners by José H. Gomez, the Archbishop of LA, who explains:

 “This new settlement is the result of a 2019 California law (Assembly Bill 218) that removed the statute of limitations on childhood sexual abuse civil claims for a period of three years.
 During that period, some 1,900 claims of past allegations of sexual misconduct were filed in which the Archdiocese was named.